KCTCS Classification and Compensation Administration

 A compensation committee will be designated to include four System Office Human Resources employees and two (rotating) college Directors of Human Resources for recommendations regarding classification and compensation issues.
 The salary schedule is reviewed periodically to assess for potential updates needed.

-KCTCS applies the same principles of fairness to all employees, regardless of race, color, citizenship status, national origin, gender, sexual orientation, age, religion, creed, political affiliation, ethnic origin, physical or mental disability, veteran status, political affiliation, smoking status, or any other factor protected by law.
+KCTCS applies the same principles of fairness to all employees, regardless of race, color, citizenship status, national origin, gender, sexual orientation, age, religion, creed, ethnic origin, physical or mental disability, veteran status, political affiliation, smoking status, or any other factor protected by law.

 2.15.1 Wage and Salary Administration